 The English Team is fully devoted to improving standards in English across the entire school.
 We believe that literacy and communication are life skills and aim to provide an interesting and engaging English curriculum that is underpinned by the belief that developing children’s language is crucial to their success across the curriculum and for life-long learning.
 We want every one of our children to enjoy and appreciate literature for all its rich variety.

 The ideas, grammar and techniques of writing are taught using the principles of ‘The Write Stuff’, Transforming the Teaching of Writing by Jane Considine.
 Using a broad range of high-quality texts, writing is modelled (using lenses from the writing rainbow) and broken down into manageable chunks which the children practise before using the skills they have learnt to write independently.

-In reading, phonics knowledge is applied in daily reading sessions, where learners practise reading banded books at their level.
+In reading, phonics is taught daily in EYFS and Year 1 following the Essential Letters and Sounds programme.
+Phonic knowledge is applied in daily reading and writing sessions throughout the school.
+Once children move into Year 2, children are given banded books that are appropriate for their level.
 Comprehension skills are developed from Year 1 onwards in whole class reading sessions, which focus on applying strategies to deepen understanding of the text.
 These include making predictions, inferences and connections, clarifying, summarising, retrieving information, asking questions and evaluating authorial intent.